雜憶拾零

 5. Cold Beer

-Imported wine and spirits are very expensive, and the selection is very limited.
-The most popular alcoholic drink is beer.
+Imported wine and spirits were very expensive, and the selection was very limited.
+The most popular alcoholic drink was beer.
 There are two major Ethiopian brands, Meta and Pilsner.
-All domestic beers are bottled in the same reusable glass bottles.
-Since different brands use the same reused bottle, there is no label on the bottle; the only identification of the brand is on the bottle cap.
-After the bottle is opened and the cap is thrown away, you cannot tell which brand of beer you are drinking.
+All domestic beers were bottled in the same reusable glass bottles.
+Since different brands use the same reused bottle, there was no label on the bottle; the only identification of the brand was on the bottle cap.
+After the bottle is opened and the cap was thrown away, you could not tell which brand of beer you were drinking.

-When several of us sit in the lobby to chat after a day’s work, each of us orders a beer of choice.
-When the waiter brings the opened bottles to the table, they all look identical, the caps showing the brand have been removed.
-Beers often come at room temperature.
-Rick is the one who will always ask and insist on getting a cold beer.
-One day, Rick finally got a beer.
+When several of us sat in the lobby to chat after a day’s work, each of us ordered a beer of choice.
+When the waiter brought the opened bottles to the table, they all looked identical, the caps showing the brand had been removed.
+Beers often came at room temperature.
+Ron was the one who would always ask and insist on getting a cold beer.
+One day, Ron finally got a beer.
 He raised the bottle to take a sip; no beer came out—the whole bottle was frozen.
-Several waiters were watching, and they all jumped up and down laughing and yelling, “Batang, batang, kaskasa!” which we were told means “very, very cold!
+Several waiters were watching, and they all jumped up and down laughing and yelling, “Batang, batang, kaskasa!” which we were told means “Very, very cold!

 6. Chat (Khat)

-In Addis Ababa, we frequently saw people sitting by the roadsides, relaxing, chatting, and chewing on leaves picked from branches tied in a bundle.
+In Addis, we frequently saw people sitting by the roadsides, relaxing, chatting, and chewing on leaves picked from branches tied in a bundle.
 We asked our Ethiopian friends and were told that they were enjoying “khat,” young leaves from a tree branch that have a mild narcotic effect.
-Khat is sold in bundles in markets.
-It is illegal in some other African countries, but it is legal in Ethiopia.
-Ethiopia is supposed to have some of the best quality khat due to the climate conditions; it is a major export to neighboring countries.
-Khat trees grow around freshwater lakes in Ethiopia.
-On the trains we ride, the train engineers are chewing khat and spitting the leftover fibers out the window.
-In the passenger cars and airplanes we fly in, passengers carry bundles of fresh khat branches to sell in other cities for a good profit.
+Khat was sold in bundles in markets.
+It was illegal in some other African countries, but it was legal in Ethiopia.
+Ethiopia was supposed to have some of the best quality khat due to the climate conditions; it was a major export to neighboring countries.
+Khat trees grew around freshwater lakes in Ethiopia.
+On the trains we ride, the Ethiopian train drivers were chewing khat and spitting the leftover fibers out the window.
+In the passenger cars and airplanes, we flew in, passengers carried bundles of fresh khat branches to sell in other cities for a good profit.

 Figure 11: A Bundle of Khat

-We asked our tour guide Alex about getting some khat to sample; he said that we must go to the khat market early in the morning to get the quality stuff.
-One morning, he took a group of us from the hotel to a local khat market.
+We asked Alex about getting some khat to sample; he said that we must go to the khat market early in the morning to get the quality stuff.
+Many of our team members are interested in learning more about this local custom.
+So, one morning, he took a group of us from the hotel to a local khat market.
 Sellers were auctioning off bundles of freshly picked bundles.
-Out of curiosity, many of our team members are interested in learning more about this local custom. to the highest bidder.
-Each bundle is tied together and wrapped in banana leaves to retain the moisture.
+Each bundle was tied together and wrapped in banana leaves to retain the moisture.
 Buyers sample leaves out of a bundle before making an offer.
-We were just watching, having no idea of what was going on.
-Alex dealt with a few sellers and recommended that we buy from one of them.
-We ended up with a bundle of about 20 branches, paying in Ethiopian birr that equaled to roughly US$10.
+We were just watching, having no idea what was going on.
+Alex dealt with a few sellers and recommended that we bought from one of them.
+We ended up buying a bundle of about 20 branches, paying in Ethiopian birr that equaled to roughly US$10.

 About 10 of us Americans, Canadians, and Europeans went back to our hotel and sat around on the floor.
 I inserted my newly recorded Simon and Garfunkel Central Park Concert tape in the boombox, and we started to pass the bundle of khat around.
 Each picked a few leaves from the branch and chewed on them.
 They were tasteless and tough; we drank Ethiopian beer at the same time.
 Nobody seemed to feel any intoxicating effect, at least knowingly. except for maybe feeling a little hot.